karlqvist-dev/Course-Mgmt/README.md

 # Course-Mgmt
-A practice project of a program with which to .
-CRUD
+A practice project in Java.
+A program with which to add and manage courses, students and more in an integrated program, which aims to be useful in an educational institution.